-Critics on the left have quite correctly pointed out that Tea Party activists who oppose President Obama’s “socialism” are hypocritical in that they do not oppose Social Security for themselves.
-The most common rebuttal to this criticism is usually something along the lines of Social Security being fundamentally different because the recipients pay into it.
-However, this argument is no different than arguing for a right to steal your younger neighbor’s car because an older neighbor has stolen yours.
+Critics on the left correctly point out that Tea Party activists who oppose President Obama’s “socialism” are hypocritical in that they do not oppose Social Security for themselves.
+The most common rebuttal is something along the lines of Social Security being fundamentally different because the recipients pay into it.
+This argument is no different than arguing for a right to steal your younger neighbor’s car because an older neighbor stole yours.
 Allow me to explain.

 Most people are aware Social Security has begun paying out more in benefits than it collects in payroll taxes.
 However, it had run surpluses for decades that most beneficiaries honestly believe is funding the shortfall until the demographic imbalance caused by the baby boom evens out.
 Since they “paid into it all of their lives,” supporters of Social Security distinguish it from Aid to Dependent Children or other wealth transfer programs.
 Inherent in this thinking is both factual inaccuracy and flawed logic.

 First, even if those surpluses had gone into a “trust fund,” no one disputes Social Security has always been a predominantly “pay-as-you-go” program.
-In other words, the overwhelming majority of the money collected from payroll taxes went to fund benefits for current beneficiaries.
+The overwhelming majority of the money collected from payroll taxes went to fund benefits for current beneficiaries.
 Thus, payroll taxes were taken from one group of people and paid out to another, just like public welfare.

 One might argue that the surpluses generated previously meant that at least part of the money being paid to current beneficiaries was their own money, held in trust for their retirement.
-However, this is also completely untrue.
+This is also completely untrue.
 The surpluses have not been held in cash since 1939.
-Instead, when the program runs a surplus, the government is legally obligated to use the money to purchase U.S. Treasury bonds, which are nothing more than securities documenting that you have loaned the federal government money.
-So, by law, any surplus collected in payroll taxes for Social Security must be lent to the federal government (which immediately spends it on operating expenses).
+Instead, when the program runs a surplus, the government is legally obligated to use the money to purchase U.S. Treasury bonds, which are securities documenting you have loaned the federal government money.
+So, by law, any surplus collected in payroll taxes for Social Security must be lent to the federal government, which immediately spends it on operating expenses.
 In return, Treasury Bonds are put into the trust fund.

 The answer that would be given by a private sector business would be, “By using the capital you have loaned us, we are going to expand our productive capacity.
 With the new products we will produce and sell, we will be able to pay back your investment with interest and still make a profit.”
-Thus, if you purchase a bond issued by a computer manufacturer (i.e. lend it money), then the computer manufacturer is able to repay you with interest out of the new computers it was able to produce with the money it borrowed from you.
+Thus, if you purchase a bond issued by a computer manufacturer (i.e. lend it money), then the computer manufacturer is able to repay you with interest out of the new computers it produced with the money borrowed from you.

-However, the federal government does not produce computers.
-The federal government does not produce anything.
-So, how does it answer the question, “How will you pay me back?”
+But the federal government does not produce computers.
+The federal government doesn’t produce anything.
+How does it answer the question, “How will you pay me back?”
 There is only one answer: “We will tax people in the future to pay back your loan principle and interest.”